johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-18-azure-standard-tests-with-bicep.md

 As you can see, this module itself takes a number of parameters, and will typically be invoked from some kind of continuous integration mechanism such as Azure Pipelines or GitHub Actions.

-This module is written in the expectation that multiple URLs will need to be pinged, and so it has a parameter named `` which is effectively a dictionary of key-value pairs, where the key is the name of the standard test, and the value is the URL to test.
+This module is written in the expectation that multiple URLs will need to be pinged, and so it has a parameter named `standardTests` which is effectively a dictionary of key-value pairs, where the key is the name of the standard test, and the value is the URL to test.

 The module makes use of the [`items`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-array#items) array helper in Bicep to convert the object into an array that can be iterated over.